openAFT/adaptthesis_weber/README.md

 ## Requirements

-1. Ideally TeX Live 2022
-2. Python 3.10 or Later
-3. `adaptfx` and `adapsim` package

-To compile this thesis, one needs a TeX distribution.
+To compile this thesis, one needs a TeX Live 2022 distribution.
 All figures in the thesis are compiled using scripts that are contained in this repository.
 This means, having installed the `adpatfx` and `adapsim` package, one can recreate all plots.
-To recreate all figures, in addition to a TeX Live distribution, one needs Python 3.10 or later installed.
+The `adpatfx` package installs dependency automatically needed for plotting.
+For Python version 3.10 or later is necessary.
 Ideally one has also created a virtual environment.
+So in summary:

+1. TeX Live 2022
+2. Python 3.10 or Later
+3. `adaptfx` and `adapsim` package

 ## Reproduce